NATIONAL PREMED DAY 2021

 GET THE MOST OUT OF YOUR PREMED ADVISOR

 What courses fulfill my prerequisites?
 What courses should I take beyond prereqs to do best on MCAT?
 To be most prepared for med school?
 Does my school do a committee letter?
 These are questions that your pre-health advisor can answer!
 Come learn how to form a valuable relationship with someone who is a key part of your premed process.

 Many of the timelines for premeds assume you’re doing 4 years of college, then going straight to med school.
 Rachel and the Mappd team are going to flip that on its head and help you count down to med school, regardless of your starting point.

 People start med school in their 30s, 40s, 50s, and even 60s!
-The road may not be smooth or short, but the advantage of your age is that you’ve acquired wisdom, maturity, and tenacity.
+The road may not be smooth or short, but you’ve acquired wisdom and maturity.
 Let’s talk about how to get started, how to find resources, and how to stay motivated.

 Application Renovation is a series from Dr. Ryan Gray of Meded Media, dedicated to helping students figure out why they didn’t get into medical school and showing them (and you) what you need to do to improve an application for the next cycle!

 How do we combat health inequities and improve access to care and services for patients with disabilities?
 How do we advocate for accessibility, resources, and disability services for our health care providers, above and beyond that required by law?

 STUDY WITH PRECISION

 Come learn about a study method designed for the rapid pace of med school that helps you efficiently move the information into your long-term memories for retrieval as needed.